Sítio do Picapau Amarelo (2012 TV series): Characters

-Nazirinho is an 7 year old girl with a turned-up nose.
+Narizinho is a 7-year-old girl with a turned-up nose.
 She is Benta's granddaughter and Pedrinho's cousin.
 Known for being cute and girly, that does not keep her away from going on adventures with the rest of her family and playing outside.
 She is a very affectionate and caring person, but she has her short-sighted moments.
 She has a big sister-little sister relationship with Emília as she is her owner.
 In the books, she is an orphan and lives in the farm with Dona Benta, but this is not clarified in the show.
 In fact, a sub of the show emphasizes little nose and Dona Benta's relationship more than Little Pedro and Dona Benta's, putting into question the true relationships of all three.